Energy Systems Architecture and Coordination

 Power systems are undergoing a fundamental transition due to the rapid adoption of distributed energy resources, including solar generation, electric vehicles, home batteries and heat-pumps.
 Thomas' research focuses on the design of control systems and market platforms to incentivise coordination between owners of these resources, and integrate their flexibility into the operation of the power system.
 This brings together advances from distributed control, optimisation, machine learning and power systems engineering.
-He also collaborates with economists and social scientists to integrate game theory and behavioural modelling into his research.
+He also collaborates with economists, computer scientists and social scientists to integrate game theory and behavioural modelling into his research.

 A Networked Market Platform for Electric Vehicle Smart Charging